zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ![higher-load-throughput](lower-delay-high-load-throughput.png)

-We can see that the latency has been increased a bit, versus the lower load benchmark, but it has improved compared to the benchmark [the last chaos day](../2024-08-16-Operate-load-handling/index.md#high-load). :i: Interesting factor is that it seems that the throughput from Zeebe has changed as well, that in consequence increased the import throughput.
+We can see that the latency has been increased a bit, versus the lower load benchmark, but it has improved compared to the benchmark [the last chaos day](../2024-08-16-Operate-load-handling/index.md#high-load). :information: Interesting factor is that it seems that the throughput from Zeebe has changed as well, that in consequence increased the import throughput.

 Looking into it further, we can see that the job and process instance creation and completion has changed by ~13-18 percent.
 Before we had around 130 process instance completion per second.